Law internships in Cape Town through VACorps:

 The benefits of a participating in a law internship in South Africa:

-Become familiar with South African law— Learn more about the intricacies of the South African legal code and work alongside qualified lawyers.
+Become familiar with South African & International Law— Learn more about the intricacies of the South African legal code and work alongside qualified lawyers.

 Intern in a country that is famous for its human rights law traditions— The South African Constitution is revered as one of the most progressive and liberal constitutions in the world.
 Many of our human rights law internships will give you access to individuals who have been victims of human rights abuses.